siarhei-leuchanka/gd-panther-tools/README.md

-# Panther copier
+# Panther copier #0.0.2
 Supported use cases:
 1. Copy all workspaces from one instance to another
-2. Copy workspaces with parent.
+2. Copy workspaces with no parent.
 Parent workspace will be transferred automatically
-3. Copy selected workspaces while its parent exists - DataFilters are not SUPPORTED YET!
-Will fail
+3. Copy selected workspaces while its parent exists in the target instance
-4. - The same for the same instance with use of defined prefix
+4. - The same for the same instance with use of defined prefix or postfix.

-The script is not ready to update workspaces in the target instance, only create!
+The script is not ready to update workspaces in the target instance, only create from scratch!
+Do not attemp to update existing workspaces.
+It could lead to unpredicted results.

 # How to:
 0. Install dependencies from requirements.txt .
 Using pip install -r requirements.txt